The 14 best places to visit in Montana

 3. Bozeman

-Best basecamp for a variety of activities
+Best basecamp for outdoor adventures

-Planning tip: If you’re headed to Montana with your partner, Bozeman is ideal for a romantic trip.
+Planning tip: If you’re headed to Montana with your beloved, Bozeman is ideal for a romantic trip.
 Chico Hot Springs is great for a relaxing date and when the weather permits, Palisade Falls in Hyalite Canyon is a beautiful place to hike.
 The Kimpton Armory Hotel is a perfect place to snuggle up.

-5. Yellowstone National Park
+4. Yellowstone National Park

 Best place for natural wonders